explanaria/explanaria.github.io/DOCUMENTATION_AND_PHILOSOPHY.md

 	* color: a hex number or THREE.Color representing the solid color of the surface.
 	* opacity: number between 0 and 1 representing how transparent the surface is.
 1 = fully opaque, 0 = invisible.
     * showGrid: boolean: whether or not to show grid lines.
 Default: true
-    * showSolid: boolean: whether to show solid color in between the grid lines, or to make the non-grid-lines portion transparent instead.
+    * showSolid: boolean: whether to show solid color (as determined by the `color` argument) in between the grid lines.
+If false, the surface will appear as grid lines with transparent portions in between them.
 Default: true.
     * gridColor: hex code or THREE.Color().
-If showGrid is true, grid lines will appear over this surface. gridColor determines their color
+By default, if showGrid is true, the surface will render with grid lines, and the color of those grid lines is calculated automatically based on `color`.
+If `gridColor` is declared, it will override the default color and color the grid lines with `gridColor`.
     * gridSquares: number representing the total number of squares along one side to show.
+There will be `gridSquares`^2 squares in total.
 Default: 16
     * gridLineWidth: number representing the width of a gridline.
 Default: 0.15

-				showGrid: boolean.
-If true, will display a gridColor-colored grid over the surface.
-Default: true
-				showSolid: boolean.
-If true, will display a solid surface.
-Default: true
-				gridSquares: number representing how many squares per dimension to use in a rendered grid
-				gridLineWidth: number representing how many squares per dimension to use in a rendered grid

     Example usage: